-October 6, 1997: Michael Dell makes an infamously bleak appraisal of Apple’s fortunes.
+October 6, 1997: Michael Dell makes an incredibly bleak appraisal of Apple’s fortunes.
 Asked what he would do with the struggling company, the founder of Dell Inc. says he would “shut it down and give the money back to the shareholders.”

-Dell blasts Apple amid changing tech landscape
+Michael Dell blasts Apple amid changing tech landscape

 To give Dell the benefit of the doubt, he’s a smart guy.
-Only in his early 30s at the time of his infamous blunder — making him a decade younger than Steve Jobs — the pioneering entrepreneur had already made billions selling built-to-order PCs directly to consumers.
+Only in his early 30s at the time of his infamous blunder — making him a decade younger than Apple co-founder Steve Jobs — the pioneering entrepreneur had already made billions selling built-to-order PCs directly to consumers.

 For this reason, Dell’s comment struck a nerve with Jobs, who took time out of his next Apple keynote to respond to Dell’s “rude” comment.

 Michael Dell softens his stance on Apple